 - The SKU field is used to join data from merge files with primary source data

 - These standard fields are used to set your default mapping in newly added feeds.
 'Sku' will be used as the equivalent feed field for sku.
 For example, after you add a Google Shopping feed, our system maps your sku to the Google 'id' field.
 Other fields that are auto-mapped will include title, description, prices, brand, and so on.

 - 'Category' will be used to suggest matching categories for the channel feed (Feeds > Feed Setup > Categories).

-Additional system field to which you may map your source fields.
+Additional system fields to which you may map your source fields.

-- We only support up to 200 custom fields currently - if you reach the max, then please consider recycling unused fields to be mapped to more usefully one
+- We only support up to 219 custom fields currently - if you reach the max, then please consider recycling unused fields to be mapped to a more useful one

 - You may disable data scrub to bypass our system's process which removes rough characters and HTML